 Bodynamic International will be present at the upcoming 16th European Congress for Body Psychotherapy.
 Come visit us and say hi at out booth and attend workshops given by some of our senior trainers.

 Bodynamic Somatic Developmental Psychology training’s can be found in over eleven countries.
 Classes can last several days such as in workshop or up to three years such as in the Practitioner.
-Five different types of training’s are offered:
+Six different types of training’s are offered:

 - Shock Trauma